Careers

 Stewardship Intern

-Based in Beach Lake, Pennsylvania (with field offices in Barryville, New York and Lackawaxen, Pennsylvania) the Delaware Highlands Conservancy is an accredited land trust dedicated to conserving the natural heritage and quality of life in the Upper Delaware River region in partnership with the region’s landowners and communities.
+Delaware Highlands Conservancy, headquartered in Beach Lake, Pennsylvania, is an accredited land trust dedicated to conserving the forests, farmland, clean waters, and wildlife habitat of the Upper Delaware River region for present and future generations and to fostering environmental stewardship through community engagement.
 This region encompasses Sullivan and Delaware Counties, New York and Pike and Wayne Counties, Pennsylvania.
-Established in 1994, the Conservancy has helped to protect more than 18,000 acres throughout the region.
+Established in 1994, the Conservancy has helped to protect more than 19,000 acres throughout the region.

 The Conservancy is seeking a Stewardship Intern to work with our Stewardship Coordinator to monitor and steward our conservation easements in New York and Pennsylvania.